pieterDekker/spark-ml/README.md

 - [ ] Use dvc for dataset versioning?
 - [ ] Data exploration: feature ranking and selection
 - [ ] Use enterprise Kafka solutions: kafka connect for streaming to and from kafka when no other action is needed, Avro for message schemas

+## Dead list
+    Features that did not make it  (yet)
+- [ ] use S3 compatible storage backend for model storage

+    _using the hadoop-aws and aws-java-sdk-core jars should work, but doesn't (compiled hadoop version is 3.3.4, according to spark context)_